mephi42/ctftool/doc/0005-login.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-`ctf fetch` persists cookies in the `.ctfcredentials` file.
+`ctf login` persists cookies in the `.ctfcredentials` file.
 This file is not tracked in git.

 # Drawbacks
 [drawbacks]: #drawbacks